sophiebaud11/simple_slack-1/README.md

 ## Enable Interactive Components
 1. Start by clicking "Interactive Components"
 2. You'll need to paste in a URL for the API endpoint you are going to build in your simple-slack app.
-So copy your Heroku URL
+So copy your Heroku URL and paste it in, and then add a slash and a name you'll remember.
+Something like `https://rocky-earth-53316.herokuapp.com/slack-interactions`
+3. That `/slack-interactions` is a route you are going to have to build.
+So open up the `index.js` file in your `routes` folder and start with the following code:
+    ```
+    router.post('/slack-interactions', function(req, res, next) {
+      console.log(JSON.stringify(req.body, null, 4))
+      res.send('got your message'});
+    });
+    ```
+    As usual, don't just paste but try to make sure you get what each part of this code is doing.

+4. handle?

 ## Creating a Slash Command

+1. Once you click on "Slash Commands" in the left-hand sidebar, you'll see a "Create New Command" button, which you should click.
+2. Now you need to make some choices.
+    1. You'll need to give your command a name, well just use `/simple` for now
+    2. for the request URL, you'll need to paste in your Heroku URL and then add on a route.
+We'll use `/simple-slash`.
+Once you do this you may be prompted to reinstall your app, and you can go ahead and do this.

 ## Using the Web api